simeononsecurity/simeononsecurity.ch/content/articles/effortless-tech-acronyms-beginners-guide/index.en.md

 ### N

-{{< figure src="tech-concepts-diverse-terms.png" alt="Sections presenting tech-related terms.
+{{< figure src="tech-concepts-diverse-terms.webp" alt="Sections presenting tech-related terms.
 A visual representation of diverse tech concepts." caption="From Network Storage to Quantum Computing: Tech A to Z." >}}

 - **NAS**: Network-Attached Storage
   - A file-level data storage device that provides data access to a heterogeneous group of clients over a network.